Avir-AI/EEG_Applications_Hub/README.md

 <details>
   <summary>Brain Health assessment</summary>
+  Assessing brain health is increasingly recognized as a critical aspect of medical care, particularly in the early detection and management of neurological and psychiatric conditions.
+Electroencephalography (EEG), a non-invasive tool that measures electrical activity in the brain, has become a cornerstone in this field due to its ability to capture real-time brain dynamics.
+Advances in artificial intelligence (AI) have further enhanced the potential of EEG by enabling sophisticated analyses of complex data sets, which can reveal biomarkers for conditions like epilepsy, cognitive decline, and other neurodegenerative diseases.
+Recent developments, such as machine learning algorithms that decode sleep EEG signals, offer new insights into brain health and cognitive function.
+Despite these advances, challenges remain in integrating these technologies into clinical practice, particularly due to the need for standardized frameworks and accessible tools.
+This synthesis of neuroscience research highlights the promise of combining EEG with AI to create robust, scalable methods for monitoring brain health, ultimately aiming to bridge the gap between research and practical healthcare applications.

   **Useful Resources:**
   <li><a href="https://www.mdpi.com/2076-3417/12/19/9560"> Quantitative Electroencephalogram (qEEG) as a Natural and Non-Invasive Window into Living Brain and Mind in the Functional Continuum of Healthy and Pathological Conditions </a></li>